-- 1 egg (or 2 tbsp potato starch or soy flour for a vegan alternative)
+- 1 egg (or 2 tablespoons potato starch or soy flour for a vegan alternative)

 - 3 medium parsnips, cooked and mashed

-- 1 tsp fresh rosemary / 1/2 tsp dried rosemary
+- 1 teaspoon fresh rosemary or 1/2 teaspoon dried rosemary

 - salt and pepper

-- margerine or soya spread for greasing tin
+- margarine or soya spread for greasing tin

 - Boil the parsnips in water.
 When they are cooked and soft, mash them with a potato masher.